voxpupuli/puppet-hdm/README.md

 On SLES we can not use the puppetlabs/docker module.
 Instead set the manage_docker parameter to false and take care on docker package and service by yourself.

+## Transfer Notice

+This plugin was originally authored by [betadots GmbH](https://www.betadots.de).
+The maintainer preferred that Vox Pupuli take ownership of the module for future improvement and maintenance.
+Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Puppet Inc.

+## License

+This module is licensed under the Apache-2 license.